-Research uncovers potential preventive for central line infectionSeptember 11th, 2013 in Diseases, Conditions, Syndromes /
+Research uncovers potential preventive for central line infectionSeptember 11, 2013 in Medicine & Health / Diseases, Conditions, Syndromes

 A team of researchers at Cincinnati Children's Hospital Medical Center has developed an antibody that could prevent Candida infections that often afflict hospitalized patients who receive central lines.

 Margaret Hostetter, MD, director of infectious diseases at Cincinnati Children's, and her team developed the antibody, which prevents Candida albicans from binding to heparin, thereby stopping the formation of biofilm in a rat model of catheter-associated infection.
 A biofilm is a multi-layered buildup of millions of microorganisms that coat the inside of the catheter